watertap-org/watertap/docs/technical_reference/unit_models/uv_aop.rst

 **However, users may later unfix certain variables for optimization purposes.**

-When setting the `uv_dose_type` configuration option to `UVDoseType.calculated`, there are 7 newly introduced variables must be fixed.
-This is a net result of 13 degrees of freedom.
-Newly utilized variables that must be fixed include:
+When setting the `uv_dose_type` configuration option to `UVDoseType.calculated`, there are 7 additional variables that must be fixed.
+This leads to a total of 13 degrees of freedom.
+Additional variables that must be fixed include:

 .. csv-table::
    :header: "Description", "Symbol", "Variable Name", "Index", "Units"